-Students may be assigned detention by the office or any member of the faculty and is for those students with undesirable patterns of attendance, tardiness, or other disciplinary problems.
+Students may be assigned detention by the office or any member of the faculty.
+Detentions are for those students with undesirable patterns of attendance, tardiness, or other disciplinary problems.

-Each student is to have sufficient materials and books to study for the duration of the detention, and is to cooperate with the detention supervisor.
+Each student is to have sufficient materials and books to study for the thirty minutes and is to cooperate with the detention supervisor.